 Hearing date set for suspended Somerset County district attorney's post-trial motions

 Sep.
-12—SOMERSET, Pa. — A hearing has been set for Oct.
+13—SOMERSET, Pa. — A hearing has been set for Oct.
 6 to consider post-trial motions for suspended Somerset County District Attorney Jeffrey Thomas.

 Court-appointed Cambria County Judge Timothy Creany scheduled the hearing in an order on Monday, enabling attorneys to file documents related to issues raised by the defense, which include arguments the court erred by not allowing certain evidence.